LambdaSharp/LambdaSharpTool/Docs/articles/JSON-Serialization.md

 [assembly: Amazon.Lambda.Core.LambdaSerializer(typeof(LambdaSharp.Serialization.LambdaSystemTextJsonSerializer))]
 ```

 Microsoft has published an excellent [migration guide](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to?pivots=dotnet-5-0) for switching from _Newtonsoft.Json_ to _System.Text.Json_.
-In addition to the guide, the following sections explain how to migrate existing data-structures.
+In addition to the guide, the following sections explain how to migrate existing data structures.

 Alternatively, functions can continue to use _Newtonsoft.Json_ as their JSON serializer by including the `LambdaSharp.Serialization.NewtonsoftJson` assembly from NuGet:
 ```csharp